Gabriel Woods

 Potted meat is typically made from a finely ground combination of beef tripe, mechanically separated chicken, beef hearts, and pork.

-These animal parts are heated until they are very tender and then shredded or finely ground.
+These animal parts are heated until they tender and then shredded or finely ground.

 The shredded meat is mixed with fat, salt, and spices and then canned.
 The spices vary depending on the manufacturer but generally include mustard, garlic powder, vinegar, onion powder, and sugar.